Undergraduate Major in Public Policy FAQ

 - What do people do with a Public Policy major?

-There are eleven courses required for the Public Policy major: four core courses, two analytical approaches and methods courses, four electives, and one senior seminar.
+There are eleven courses required for the Public Policy major: four core courses, six electives, and one senior seminar.
 There are also two prerequisite courses that students must complete before declaring the major: ECON-UA 2, Introduction to Microeconomics (or equivalent test credit) and an introductory Politics course (POL-UA 300, Power and Politics in America; POL-UA 500, Comparative Politics; or POL-UA 700, International Politics).

 Since many of the tools for the major are based on either political science or microeconomics, a course in each area is required prior to declaring the major and as prerequisites to all the required courses in the major.